Vonage/vonage-java-sdk/README.md

 ## Usage

+* For help understanding our APIs, check out our awesome [developer portal](https://developer.nexmo.com/)
-Check the [Javadoc](http://nexmo.github.io/nexmo-java/) for full reference documentation.
-There are also many useful code samples in the [nexmo-community/nexmo-java-quickstart](https://github.com/nexmo-community/nexmo-java-quickstart) repository.
+* Check the [Javadoc](http://nexmo.github.io/nexmo-java/) for full reference documentation.
+* There are also **many useful code samples** in our [nexmo-community/nexmo-java-quickstart](https://github.com/nexmo-community/nexmo-java-quickstart) repository.

-## Send an SMS
+### Send an SMS

 Send an SMS with the Nexmo SMS API: